Last Updated: July 5, 2022

 - Do Not Sell My Personal Information – You can request that we not sell your personal information by clicking Do Not Sell My Personal Information.
 For purposes of this Section, “sell” means the sale of your personal information to an outside party for monetary or other valuable consideration, subject to certain exceptions set forth in applicable California law.
-Please note that if you would like to opt out of cookie-based tracking for advertising purposes, you may separately set your preferences by clicking the Cookie Settings link in the footer of each Site you visit.
+Please note that if you would like to opt out of cookie-based tracking for advertising purposes, you may separately set your preferences by clicking on the green Cookie Settings icon link in the lower left side of each Site/Page you visit.
 You can also consult the user instructions for your internet browser relating to the management of cookies and visit www.aboutads.info/choices and https://optout.privacyrights.info to opt out of certain uses of cookies for advertising purposes.
 Your cookie-related selections are specific to the device, website, and browser you are using.
 Your selections are deleted whenever you clear your cookies or browser’s cache.

 PRN will not discriminate against you because you made any of these requests.